seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 false trend label cannot produce a wrong direction — it narrows the admissible side to one, and on a driftless market both channels are worth exactly zero.
 No `btcStats` or no `volatility` → `mode = 'range'`, `known = false`, which is exactly the pre-engine production behaviour (inv.
 9).
+The regime label says WHICH state the market is in and never HOW FAR into it the session sits; that second quantity is measured in §3.16 and is not yet wired to any consumer.

 **Layer 1 — `tradeGeometry(cd, E, isLong, dec, hi24, lo24)`**